 Highly Pathogenic Avian Influenza

-thumbnail of USGS map showing distribution of Highly Pathogenic Avian Influenza H5 and H5N1 in North America, 2021-2022. - Click to open in larger window
+thumbnail of USGS map showing distribution of Highly Pathogenic Avian Influenza H5 and H5N1 in North America, 2021-2022. - click to enlarge in new tab

 Avian influenza is an infectious disease of birds caused by type A influenza viruses.
 These viruses naturally circulate among waterfowl and other waterbirds.
 Viruses are classified based on two surface proteins, Hemagglutinin (H) and Neuraminidase (N), which combine to form different subtypes (e.g., H5N1, H5N2, H7N3).
 Virus subtypes can be further broken down into different strains which generally circulate within a migratory flyway or geographic area.
 Signs of infection in wild birds may range from none to severe, and is in part, dependent upon the species of wild bird and virus subtype and strain.
 Avian influenza viruses are further classified as highly pathogenic (HP) or low pathogenic (LP) based on their ability to cause disease in domestic poultry.
 Historically, viruses of H5 and H7 subtypes have been more likely to become highly pathogenic.